Medically reviewed by Dr. Jen Palmer, ND – Naturopathic Doctor,

-The primary objective of the ECS is to maintain homeostasis.
-The word homeostasis comes from the Greek words for the "steady."
+The primary objective of the ECS is to maintain homeostasis in the body.
+The word homeostasis comes from the Greek words for “steady.”
 For our purposes, it means providing a state of internal stability necessary for survival, despite fluctuations in our external environment.
 The ECS is also involved in many physiological processes like appetite, sleep, digestion, mood, memory, metabolism, neuro-protection, hormones, and heart function.

-The ECS has a series of receptors on cells throughout the body designed to accept cannabinoids, like the CBD in CW Hemp extract oil.
-There are two main types of receptors, cannabinoid 1 (CB1) and cannabinoid 2 (CB2) that receive three types of cannabinoids:
+The Endocannabinoid System has a series of receptors on cells throughout the body designed to accept cannabinoids, like the CBD in CW hemp extract oil.
+There are two main types of endocannabinoid system receptors, cannabinoid 1 (CB1) and cannabinoid 2 (CB2) that receive three types of cannabinoids: